 Cardano is also in the middle of another hard fork.
 Named Vasil, it is expected to be the most transformative hard fork in Cardano’s history since Alonzo.
 Among other things, Vasil is expected to improve the blockchain’s scalability while reducing transaction fees.
 In a market where developers are looking for the right platforms to build, Vasil improves Cardano’s allure significantly.

 So far, ADA has been unable to deliver the type of gains many analysts expect due to the bear market.
 However, as the market works towards flipping bullish, this is one coin that investors should keep their eye on.
-For more information on where to buy Cardano, read this article next.

 5. Dogecoin (DOGE)